-While the shape of the UK's future relationship with the EU is important, it is also essential to ensure that UK legal services remain competitive and gain better access to markets outside the EU.
 TheCityUK continues to promote UK legal services in a range of jurisdictions, creating both new export markets and building deeper links with existing markets.
-The Legal Services Group has worked closely alongside the Ministry of Justice and other relevant departments this year on issues related to international trade, helping to develop government positions on current and future trade talks with the US, Australia, New Zealand, India and the CPTPP.
+The Legal Services Group has worked closely alongside the Ministry of Justice and other relevant departments this year on issues related to international trade, helping to develop government positions on current and future trade talks with Switzerland, India, Canada and the CPTPP.